alevani/ant_war_simulation/README.md

 - Preprocessing is a very nice and easy library that one can use on top of vanilla JS
 - Light and Web based language (easy to deploy, test and maintain)
 - Powerful, even for math based simulation
+- Mid for calculation

 **Python**

 - Top 2 candidate
 - Powerful
+- Slowest at calculation
 - Some powerful drawing frameworks such as PyGame or Arcade
 - Light

 **Java**

 - Top 3 candidate
+- Fastest at calculation
 - Java implements framework such as swing and very basic graphics tool
 - Heavy language